gurmeetsaran/sqltesting/docs/examples.md

     )
 ```

-### Working with Maps (Athena/Trino)
+### Working with Maps (Athena/Trino/Redshift)

-Map types are supported for Athena and Trino adapters:
+Map types are supported for Athena, Trino, and Redshift adapters:

 ```python
 from typing import Dict, Optional